cmallwitz/Financials-Extension/README.md

 # Financials-Extension

+### Update (18 Dec 2022) Yahoo deployed a major change to their website so extension is currently broken - I'm working on fix...

 This is a Python based extension for LibreOffice Calc to make stock market, index and FX data available in Calc spreadsheets - currently supporting Yahoo's and Financial Times' finance websites using old-fashioned web scraping.